JaredSartin/JaredSartin/README.md

 ## About Me
 *Project & Engineering Lead/Manager | UI/UX Focus | Ex Sony, Ex Cryptic Studios*

 I build UI for games, manage people, and create random reusable tools.
+Currently, much of that is under NDA!
+Will share more here when I can.

 - 🔭 I’m currently looking for my next role
 - 💬 Ask me about games and web UI in games